hobg0blin/web-production-2/week5/README.md

 - Using the starter code, create your own array of at least 5 objects each that writes a short story
 - (Or whatever you’d like - you could write a series of recipes, or a poem, or a list of complaints, or mad libs)
 - Each object should have least **four** key/value pairs, like - `[{noun: ‘dog’, adjective: ‘brown’, verb: ‘ran’, adverb: ‘quickly’}]`
+- Use unique keys and values, not just the example ones
 - Use a for loop over the array in the `showElements()` function to add your keys and values to the container
+- You can use the `createDiv()` function to add them or come up with your own way
 - In the HTML, add an input for your extra keys so you can add to your array
-- Update the addItems() function to add your extra keys
+- Update the addItems() function to use your keys
+- If you use it, modify the structure of the sentence in `createDiv()`
 - Feel free to add your own CSS styles
 - Bonus points if you use document.querySelector on the added elements to change the HTML (add an onclick handler, change a style)
 - Bonus points if you use an array as a key value and iterate over that
+- Bonus points if you use the getRandomItem() function to make it randomized, or use random keys

 ### Option 2: Image Collage (assignment_img in the [starter code](https://drive.google.com/file/d/1Ogj5CTEg5Ha4EEQuG7NaijXLV35h9dck/view?usp=sharing))
 - Using the starter code, create your own array of at least 5 objects with image sources and attributes